HomeMy WebLinkAbout2023-01-17 Planning Board Minutes (Final)The Town of Danby

 Approval

-Zone: LDR SEQR: Type II
+Zone: LDR SEAR: Type II

 Proposal: The applicant would like to use their newly constructed home as a